What is a SPAC and how does it work?

 Virgin Galactic went public in 2019 by merging with a SPAC called Social Capital Hedosophia, which had raised around $700 million when it joined the market in 2017.
 That allowed Virgin Galactic to secure the funds it needed to grow, boosted by a further $100 million from the SPAC’s chief executive, and provided a way for more investors to access its shares.

+The company chose to go public using a SPAC rather than the traditional process because, as the first space tourism firm to go public, its valuation and prospects could have come under tougher scrutiny in the run-up to a traditional listing.
 It started out life as a publicly-traded business with an enterprise valuation of around $1.5 billion and has seen that rise significantly since.

 Nikola went public in 2020 by merging with SPAC VectoIQ Acquisition, which had raised $200 million through its IPO in 2018.
 The SPAC was created by former executives from General Motors, so that gave a good indication that they would pursue something in the automotive space.